Pukimaa/dokploy-deploy-action/README.md

-# Dokploy Deploy Action
+# Dokploy Simple Deploy Action

 This repository contains GitHub Actions for triggering deployments of applications in Dokploy.
-This is useful if you want to trigger it after a build/push of your docker image in your CI
+This is useful if you want to trigger it after a build/push of your docker image in your CI.

 ## Features